MARTIMM/raku-mongodb-driver/README.md

 * Raku, once called Perl6, is a great language.
 It is still becoming more mature and is a lovely language.
 A big thank you!
 * The documentation of Raku is also great, I get all the info I need from there.
 On top of that, there are great bloggers out there who make things even more clear and provide you with the wildest ideas.
 I can start naming them but there will be no end to the list and I would certainly miss one or two.
 * Module writers from which I steal code (;-) to use it in my own projects like the Event::Emitter of Tony O'Dell.
+* Looted examples from StackOverflow e.g. [Brad Gilbert](https://stackoverflow.com/questions/52955919/is-it-possible-to-terminate-a-promises-code-block-from-another-promise/52956311#52956311)
+* David Golden, who has pointed me to important documents he has developed together with a MongoDB team.
+It's about guide lines for server discovery and building up a topology of the servers seeded from the url.

 ## AUTHORS